EOSIO/spec-repo/eep-draft_enhanced_token.md

 * [Subaccounts](eep-draft_contract_fwd_auth.md).
 This will aid cross-chain and [named-region](eep-draft_regions.md) use of tokens.
 It will also allow low-overhead contract-defined accounts to hold tokens.
 * Support for `extended_asset` in the interface.
-Contracts sometimes hold tokens issued by other contracts on behalf of their users.
+Some contracts hold tokens issued by other contracts on behalf of their users.
 If the token interface uses `extended_asset` instead of `asset`, then these contracts can expose the same interface.
 * A replacement for `memo` which supports ABI-defined binary data.
 This will allow users to attach structured data to transfers